SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 47. Select 'Enrich Preparation'
 <br>![](/exercises/ex2/images/DataPrep_ActionJoin_02_10.png)

-48. You want to do a Left Outer Join, which will includes all rows from the both datasets.
+48. You want to do a Left Outer Join, with your customer file, this will includes all rows from the both datasets.
 Select 'Customers_US2_#' on the left hand side under 'Preparations'
 <br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex2/images/DataPrep_ActionJoin_02_30.png)